 Definition based on ISO Guide 73 and NIST SP 800-60 Vol. 1 Rev. 1

 The listing of referenced documents is meant to provide awareness, not serve as an all-inclusive list.
-This document is not meant as a replacement of existing guidance and standards as summarised in IALA Recommendation R1024 Cyber security for the IALA domain.
+This document is not meant as a replacement of existing guidance and standards as summarised in IALA Recommendation R1024 Cyber resilience for the IALA domain.
 Instead, this Guideline assumes the standards and best practices as referenced in the recommendation to be a generic basis to build upon, specifically for those assets and systems found in the IALA domain.
 Some parts of existing standards and best practices have been included though, if they are particularly important for the IALA domain or to provide necessary context.

 Scope